hawk1811/Log_Collector/Project_Index.md

 # Log Collector Project Index

-This document provides a detailed index of all files in the Log Collector project with explanations of each function's purpose.
+This document provides a detailed index of all files in the Log Collector project with explanations of each module's purpose.

 ## Core Files